Genz17/ButterFlyNet2D/README.md

 Core neural networks are stored here.

 - **ButterFlyNet2D, ButterFlyNet2D_IDFT**
 These are a pair of neural networks that put the non-zero parameters in Butterfly Algorithm into CNN.
-ButterFlyNet2D is for FT, meanwhile ButterFlyNet2D_IDFT is for DFT.
+ButterFlyNet2D is for DFT, meanwhile ButterFlyNet2D_IDFT is for IDFT.

 - **ButterFlyNet2D_CNN, ButterFlyNet2D_CNN_IDFT**
 These are a pair of neural networks that put all the parameters in Butterfly Algorithm into CNN.
-ButterFlyNet2D_CNN is for FT, meanwhile ButterFlyNet2D_CNN_IDFT is for DFT.
+ButterFlyNet2D_CNN is for DFT, meanwhile ButterFlyNet2D_CNN_IDFT is for IDFT.

 - **ButterFlyNet2D_Flexible, ButterFlyNet2D_Flexible_IDFT**
 These are a pair of neural networks that put the non-zero parameters in Butterfly Algorithm into CNN.
-ButterFlyNet2D is for FT, meanwhile ButterFlyNet2D_IDFT is for DFT.
+ButterFlyNet2D is for DFT, meanwhile ButterFlyNet2D_IDFT is for IDFT.
 But the implementation make the stride from bigger than 1 into 1.

 - **ButterFlyNet2D_CNN_Flexible**
 This is a neural network that put all the parameters in Butterfly Algorithm into CNN.
-ButterFlyNet2D_CNN is for FT.
+ButterFlyNet2D_CNN is for DFT.
 But the implementation make the stride from bigger than 1 into 1.

 - **ButterFlyNet2D_Identicle**
   Assembles the ButterFlyNet2D and ButterFlyNet2D_IDFT into one whole neural network.